 Emitter Display tab: Modifier Fields quicktab

-This quicktab allows you to display the vectors generated by motion modifiers.
+This quicktab enables you to display the vectors generated by motion modifiers.
 Previously these could only be inferred from the effect on particle movement, but with this display option you can see the direction imparted to the particle and the effect on particle speed.

 Here is an example display of the vectors from a Rotator modifier: